 The Company redeems CSWs on a quarterly basis to transfer the income from the Lux Subsidiary.
-As detailed above, the Company redeemed 41,678,730 CSWs in the Lux Subsidiary during the year with a fair value of €51,840,511 to fund the quarterly dividend.
+As detailed on page 7, the Company redeemed 41,678,730 CSWs in the Lux Subsidiary during the year with a fair value of €51,840,511 to fund the quarterly dividend.